votca/votca/share/doc/theory.rst

 :math:`\rho` is the density,
 :math:`u` is the pair potential, and :math:`*` denotes a 3D convolution.
-For the case of bonds the reference interaction site model (RISM) form of the OZ equation is used.
-For multiple bead types the OZ equation becomes a matrix equation but this case is currently not implemented.
+For the case of bonds, the reference interaction site model (RISM) form of the OZ equation is used.
+For multiple bead types, the OZ equation becomes a matrix equation but this case is currently not implemented.

 The Gauss-Newton formalism allows the incorporation of one or multiple constraints into the potential update.
 Those have to be expressible in terms of the RDF and the potential or force.
-Currently, only a pressure constriant is implemented, which is defined by
+Currently, only a pressure constraint is implemented, which is defined by

 .. math::